S4M: 4-points to Segment Anything: Abstract

 \textbf{Results:} Across eight datasets in ultrasound and surgical endoscopy, S4M improves segmentation by +3.42 mIoU over a strong SAM baseline at equal prompt budget.
 An annotation study with three clinicians further demonstrate that major/minor prompts allow faster and practical annotation.

 \textbf{Conclusion:} S4M increases performance, reduces annotation effort, and builds on conventions already embedded in clinical workflows.
-By aligning prompting with clinical practice, it removes a barrier to adoption and enables more scalable dataset development in medical imaging. \\
+By aligning prompting with clinical practice, it removes a barrier to adoption and enables more scalable dataset development in medical imaging.
+We release our code and pretrained models at \href{https://github.com/CAMMA-public/S4M}{https://github.com/CAMMA-public/S4M}. \\

 \textbf{Keywords}: SAM, Extreme points, Major/Minor points, Ultrasound, Endoscopic